VjKanna2/DevTown-Netflix-Clone/README.md

 ## Overview

 This project is a clone of the Netflix homepage, created using HTML5 and CSS3.
 It was developed as part of the DevTown BootCamp to demonstrate the skills and concepts learned during the course.
-The goal of this project is to replicate the visual design of Netflix's homepage, focusing on layout, styling.
+The goal of this project is to replicate the visual design of Netflix's homepage, focusing on layout, and styling.
+Additionally, I've added responsiveness on my own.

 ## Technologies Used